One word changes everything

 - God hates it when His creation is unproductive,

 then it follows logically that every married woman should be lactating or actively trying to lactate, which is logically equivalent to saying that after a woman’s first pregnancy, it makes more biblical sense to continue to use her breasts to serve her nearest and dearest, namely her babies and husband, rather than the false productivity of having them serve as dry, self-image boosting tools or advertising props.
 While reading an apologetics book, I learned about intrinsic versus instrumental worth.
 Human beings have intrinsic worth because we were made in the image and likeness of God.
 A screwdriver, on the other hand, only has instrumental worth.
-A lady who uses her breasts to nurture while strengthening her bond with the object of her nurturing realizes her breasts’ intrinsic worth while one who uses them to get attention, increase her self-esteem, or manipulate male co-workers is deceived into viewing her breasts as instruments, as means to an end.
+A woman who uses her breasts to nurture while strengthening her bond with the object of her nurturing realizes her breasts’ intrinsic worth while one who uses them to get attention, increase her self-esteem, or manipulate male co-workers is deceived into viewing her breasts as instruments, as means to an end.
 Sadly, many ladies have believed the enemy’s lies.
 Thank God for His Truth that sets them free.

 As mentioned elsewhere on this blog, roughly 90% of women on ANR dating sites are well-endowed.
 This strongly suggests that the more aware we are of our blessedness in any given area, the greater our craving to make use of those gifts with which we’ve been blessed.
 It’s simply how God has designed His creatures, to bring to Himself the maximum glory.